PREFACE: Welcome to the AI-Native Era

 - You explain what you want (in a specification)

-- AI suggests how it might be done (generating code)
+- AI suggests how it might be done—often introducing patterns you hadn't considered

-- You evaluate the output and learn from it
+- You evaluate the output and learn from AI's approach

-- AI learns from your feedback and refines
+- AI learns from your feedback and adapts to your preferences

-- Together you converge on a working solution
+- Together you converge on a solution better than either could produce alone

 This feedback loop — co-learning — is the heart of AI-native development.
-It's not about replacing the developer; it's about augmenting your reasoning, creativity, and speed.
+It's not about replacing the developer; it's about augmenting your reasoning, creativity, and speed through bidirectional learning.

 The Three Laws of Co-Learning